 In January 2012 the W. K. Kellogg Foundation

-.
-W.K.
+and the Gilder Foundation have since come on board with grants towards the project, and the W.K.
 Kellogg Foundation has also added to its original grant.

 |W.K.
 Kellogg Foundation|